 Talk to your baby and let her know you’re going to try lying on your tummies.
 If your baby becomes distressed pick her up and cuddle her and try again another time.
 Babies develop so quickly it’s important to keep on trying tummy time, what she didn’t like last week may have changed now!

 - Lying on her tummy can be a new way to see the world and can be rather disorientating.
-Get down onto your own tummy and lie next to her to keep her amused.
+Get down onto your own tummy and lie next to her to keep her company.
 Keep making encouraging noises so she knows you’re close by.

 - Massage your baby’s back while she lies across your thighs so she can still feel your warmth and the gentle strokes will soothe her.

-- Birthing ball – if you’ve still got a birthing ball you can lie your baby face down on the top and gently rock forwards and backwards whilst holding her steady.
+- Birthing ball – if you’ve still got a birthing ball you can lie your baby face down on the top and gently rock forwards and backwards whilst holding her steady and securely.

 - Put a baby safe mirror at ground level in front of your baby so she can see her own face.

 - Never leave your baby unattended during tummy time, and never leave them on a bed or changing table in case they suddenly learn to roll!

 - You can try some massage either over clothes, or if in a warm cosy room use a natural oil to massage baby’s back.
 Stroke down your baby’s back from the neck towards the bottom.
 Place one hand across the back at the top and stroke firmly down the back to the bottom.
 Lift your hand as it reaches baby’s bottom, and bring the other hand down from the neck so you are always in contact with their back.